Maram-Alsoudani/CashClever/README.md

-# FinSage
+# CashClever
-FinSage is to track expenses, set budgets, and achieve your savings goals effortlessly
+CashClever is to track expenses, set budgets, and achieve your savings goals effortlessly